ta0kira/zeolite/README.md

 The choice depends on the situation:

-- Unnamed returns are fine if it's easy to get all of the values in the same place at the same time, and it requires specifying all values at all of the return points.
+- Unnamed returns are fine if it's easy to get all of the values in the same place at the same time.
+This also requires specifying all values at all of the return points.
-- Named returns are helpful when the values are determined separately, and might otherwise require extra temporary variables.
+- Named returns are helpful when the values are determined separately, which might otherwise require extra temporary variables.
 Explicit return statements are disallowed other than `return _` to return with the current assignments.

 There are also a few options for *receiving* multiple returns: